Goldman CEO, top deputies to get cut of profits from bank's private investment funds - WSJ - NewsBreak

 Goldman CEO, top deputies to get cut of profits from bank's private investment funds - WSJ

-(Reuters) - Goldman Sachs Chief Executive David Solomon and his top deputies will get a part of profits from the bank’s private investment funds, the Wall Street Journal reported on Tuesday, citing people familiar with the matter.
+April 19 (Reuters) - Goldman Sachs (GS.N) Chief Executive David Solomon and his top deputies will get a part of profits from the bank's private investment funds, the Wall Street Journal reported on Tuesday, citing people familiar with the matter.

 The cut of profits could be worth hundreds of millions of dollars over the next several years to the executives, according to the report.